Helping Hands (Ages 9-11 at KS2)

 Proven increase of young people’s confidence and skills around staying safe in relationships.

 Evaluation has shown that this programme has increased children’s knowledge of where to go for support and raised their confidence of reporting concerns and abuse.
-After the session the children have an increased understanding of what makes a safe and healthy relationship and knowledge of the PANTS rule.
+After the session the children have an increased understanding of what makes a safe and healthy relationship and have learned a range of techniques on how to stay safe.

 ENQUIRE HERE